dtm-project/dwr-diffusion/README.md

 # README #

-This README documents whatever steps are necessary to get the application DTM++.Project/DWR/DWR-Heat up and running.
+This README documents whatever steps are necessary to get the application DTM++.Project/dwr/dwr-diffusion up and running.

 ### What is this repository for? ###

-* Heat equation problem with DWR
+* Goal-oriented adaptivity for the diffusion equation

 ### How do I get set up? ###